vesterheim/vesterheim.github.io/join-give/recognition/profiles/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-All contributors and donors to the museum are treasured members of the Vesterheim family.
-Vesterheim endeavors to recognize donors of all levels with programs, donor lists, and special events throughout the year.
+Vesterheim values all of its members, some of whom, like the generous people profiled here, opt to make their annual membership contributions at the higher philanthropic levels of Friend ($125), Supporter ($250), Sponsor ($500), and Sustaining ($1000).
+These Vesterheim members deserve special thanks for going that extra mile in helping us preserve and promote etnhic immigrant culture in America.

-Learn more about these Vesterheim donors:
+Learn more about these Vesterheim members:

 * [Steven and Solveig Storvick Pollei](/join-give/recognition/profiles/storvick-pollei--steven-and-solveig/)
 * [Muriel Stone](/join-give/recognition/profiles/stone--muriel/)